 Our products and services may be considered discretionary items for consumers.
 Factors affecting the level of consumer spending for such discretionary items include general economic conditions, and other factors, such as consumer confidence in future economic conditions, fears of recession, inflation, the availability and cost of consumer credit, levels of unemployment, and tax rates.
 In recent years, the United States and other significant economic markets have experienced cyclical downturns and worldwide economic conditions remain uncertain.
 As global economic conditions continue to be volatile or economic uncertainty remains, including due to the COVID-19 pandemic, trends in consumer discretionary spending also remain unpredictable and subject to reductions.
-To date, our business has operated almost exclusively in a relatively strong economic conditions may lead consumers to delay or reduce purchases of our products and consumer demand for our products may not grow as we expect.
+To date, our business has operated almost exclusively in a relatively strong economic environment and, therefore, we cannot be sure the extent to which we may be affected by recessionary conditions.
+Unfavorable economic conditions may lead consumers to delay or reduce purchases of our products and consumer demand for our products may not grow as we expect.
 Our sensitivity to economic cycles and any related fluctuation in consumer demand for our products and services could materially adversely affect our business, financial condition, and results of operations.
 In addition, political instability or adverse political developments, could harm our business, financial condition and results of operations.